oceanprotocol/ocean-node/docs/env.md

 ## Payments

 - `ESCROW_CLAIM_TIMEOUT`: Amount of time reserved to claim a escrow payment, in seconds.
 Defaults to `3600`.
 Example: `3600`
+- `SUBSIDY_PROVIDERS`: Per-chain map (keyed by chainId) of Subsidy Provider contract addresses the node passes to the escrow at claim time, so a third party can sponsor part of a payer's cost and/or pay the node a bonus.
+Each chain's value is a list, so several providers can be named per chain.
+The addresses are normalized to their EIP-55 checksummed form; a malformed value (bad JSON, not a per-chain object, or an invalid address) is ignored (the whole map is treated as unset) rather than blocking startup.
+Defaults to unset (no subsidies; plain claims).
+Example — use the OPF Subsidy Provider on Base (chainId `8453`): `"{ \"8453\": [\"0x4344D4Bc29531DB736378e9A3dA85BF1eff0CB22\"] }"`.
+Multiple chains/providers: `"{ \"8453\": [\"0x4344D4Bc29531DB736378e9A3dA85BF1eff0CB22\"], \"8996\": [\"0x123\",\"0x456\"] }"`

 ## Logs